sorchard001/cyd/README.md

 But note this is just to quickly try out SID tunes, which do *not* convert cleanly, do *not* use the programming feature and so take up loads of memory.
-If there isn't a rule in the Makefile for the one you choose, you'll probably have to specify some SDFLAGS for siddump so limit the amount of time it dumps the tune for.
+If there isn't a rule in the Makefile for the one you choose, you'll probably have to specify some SDFLAGS for siddump to limit the amount of time it dumps the tune for.

 Needs: asm6809, bin2cas.pl, dzip, perl, siddump